berndporr/Flac2Raw/README.md

 # Flac to Raw

 This Android package converts a flac file to a raw file.
-The output sampling rate is 48kHz.
+The output format is 16 bit / little endian without any header.
+Just raw audio.
+Supported sampling rates are 8kHz, 44.1kHz and 48kHz.

 It uses the C high performance audio stack of Android so is as fast as it can write to the internal memory.